daijingz/Algorithm_Implementations/README.md

 :grimacing: **Documentations** (files that explain content, mainly **_.ipynb_** and **_.md_** files)

-:blush: **Mathematical proofs** (algortihms' theory proofs, mostly based on selected textbooks)
+:blush: **Mathematical proofs** (algorithms' theory proofs, mostly based on selected textbooks)

 :smiley: **Testing** (Testing that checks whether each program has good, expected performance)

 Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+So, I'll be adding more shortly.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

-Every repository has the `README.md` file to briefly explain what does this repository do.
+Every repository has the `README.md` file to explain briefly what this repository does.

 <p align="right">
   <a href="#top">